Medical Guild & Spring Awards

 The Medical Guild of the College of Medicine Graduate Student Competitions

 There are two competitions for senior Biomedical Sciences graduate students: the traditional Graduate Research Awards and Advancement to Candidacy Awards.
-The Graduate Research Awards are based on research seminar competition around College of Medicine Research Day, and the Advancement to Candidacy Awards are based on performance of third year students after being admitted to candidacy by passing their qualifying examinations.
+The Graduate Research Awards are based on research seminar competition from each advanced concentration, and the Advancement to Candidacy Awards are based on performance of third year students after being admitted to candidacy by passing their qualifying examinations.
 The instructions for each of these competitions are below.

 Graduate Research Awards

 The 43rd annual Medical Guild-sponsored graduate student research competition is scheduled for Monday, April 9 from 1:30 p.m.-4:00 p.m. in the Cancer & Genetics Research Complex (auditorium room 101).
 Each Biomedical Sciences advanced concentration nominates one graduate student for participation in this competition, which will consist of a 15-minute oral research presentation and a 5-minute Q&A session for each participant.
 Presentations will be evaluated by a panel of faculty judges, who will rank them in terms of excellence.
 Additionally, the students submit an abstract of their research and curriculum vitae because the awards are also based on the overall research accomplishments including publications, presentations, awards, and academic performance.
-All seven students will be recognized and presented an award certificate at the Research Day reception, which begins immediately after the seminar competition.
-Each finalist will receive a cash award (electronically deposited into their student accounts) from the UF Medical Guild based on the judges’ final rankings: one Gold Medal finalist, two Silver Medal finalists, and four Bronze Medal finalists.
-In addition, these students’ names will be inscribed on a plaque on permanent display in the Office of Graduate Education.
+All eight students will be recognized and presented an award certificate at the Research Day reception, which begins immediately after the seminar competition.
+Each finalist will receive a cash award (electronically deposited into their student accounts) from the UF Medical Guild based on the judges’ final rankings: one Gold Medal finalist, two Silver Medal finalists, and five Bronze Medal finalists (this is subject to change).

 Advanced program directors or their designates will coordinate the selection of the nominee from each advanced program in time for submission of the nominating packets.
-Please contact your concentration director or graduate coordinator for more information.
+Please contact your concentration coordinator or graduate administrator for more information.

 Nomination packets should include: